xiaoronglv/docs/v19.2/performance-benchmarking.md

 summary: TBD
 toc: true
 ---
-This page provides an overview of CockroachDB's benchmark performance on industry-standard benchmarks like TPC-C and Sysbench.
+This page provides an overview of CockroachDB's performance on industry-standard benchmarks like TPC-C and Sysbench.

 {{site.data.alerts.callout_success}}
 If you are looking for specific information on optimizing SQL performance see this overview  on [SQL Performance Best Practices](performance-best-practices-overview.md) or see this [Performance Tuning Guide](performance-tuning.html).
 For guidance on deployment and data location techniques to minimize network latency, see [Topology Patterns](topology-patterns.html).
 {{site.data.alerts.end}}

-CockroachDB provides predictable scale, throughput, latency, and concurrency at all cluster sizes.
+We’ve tested CockroachDB extensively in public and private clouds and observed predictable scale, throughput, latency, and concurrency at all cluster sizes.

-We’ve tested CockroachDB extensively in public and private clouds observing consistent throughput.

-**If you fail to achieve the performance profile listed below please contact us directly.
-More than likely there is a problem in either the hardware, workload, or test design.
+**If you fail to achieve the performance profiles listed below, there is likely a problem in either the hardware, workload, or test design.
 We stand by these profile characteristics and provide reproduction steps for all published benchmarks.**

 ## Scale
 ###TPC-C
-Cockroach Labs measures performance through many diverse tests, including the industry-standard OLTP benchmark TPC-C, which simulates an e-commerce or retail company.
+Cockroach Labs measures performance through many diverse tests, including the [industry-standard OLTP benchmark TPC-C](http://www.tpc.org/tpcc/), which simulates an e-commerce or retail company.

 TPC-C is old, but it has withstood the test of time.
 Despite being created in 1992, it’s still the most mature and relevant industry standard measure for OLTP workloads.
 In its own words, TPC-C:

 >“…involves a mix of five concurrent transactions of different types and complexity either executed on-line or queued for deferred execution.
 The database is comprised of nine types of tables with a wide range of record and population sizes.
 While the benchmark portrays the activity of a wholesale supplier, TPC-C is not limited to the activity of any particular business segment, but, rather represents any industry that must manage, sell, or distribute a product or service.”

 As a result, TPC-C includes create, read, update, and delete (e.g., CRUD) queries, basic joins, and other SQL statements used to administer mission-critical transactional workloads.
-It includes detailed specifications for concurrency and workload contention.
-TPC-C is the only objective comparison for evaluating OLTP performance.
+It includes detailed specifications for concurrency and workload contention. **TPC-C is the only objective comparison for evaluating OLTP performance.**

 TPC-C measures the throughput and latency for processing sales through a customer warehouse using a “business throughput” metric called **tpmC** that measures the number of order transactions performed per minute throughout the system.